kkcam/graph-ismorphism/README.md

  * sat.py houses the logic for testing and generating uniquly satisfiable graphs using cryptominisat.
  * gi.py houses the logic for testing for automorphisms using dreadnaut aka nauty.
  * main.py binds the logic of the previous files - tests are provided.

+### Prebuilt Graphs For Dreadnaut
+Graphs varying in complexity, generated using different parameters, are provided within the assets/construction_packages folder.